jst-seminar-rostlab-tum/eutop-mediamind/docs/PIPELINE_SERVICES_OVERVIEW.md

 - **Crawlers** (`crawler.py`): Discover article URLs from news sources
   - `NewsAPICrawler`: Uses EventRegistry API to find articles from specific news sources
   - `RSSFeedCrawler`: Crawls RSS feeds for article URLs.
 This should be triggered on a regular basis by the scheduler.
-  - `FtCrawler`, `HandelsblattCrawler`, `EnhesaCrawler`: Specialized crawlers for paywall sites.
-These have special mechanism to avoid botting.
+  - `HandelsblattCrawler`, `EnhesaCrawler`, `Eurams`: Specialized crawlers for paywall sites.
+These have special mechanism to avoid bot detection using playwright.
+These classes include crawling and scraping.
 - **Scrapers** (`scraper.py`): Extract full article content from URLs
   - `TrafilaturaScraper`: Primary content extraction using Trafilatura library
   - `Newspaper4kScraper`: Scraper using Newspaper4k library

 In the data/subscription.json file it is specified which crawlers and scrapers are enabled for each subscription.
 One Subscription can have multiple crawlers but only one scraper.
-To further extend these classes one can add new classes and simply register them in the registry variable in the `crawler.py` and `scraper.py`, update the subscription.json and start the data seeding to update the database.
+To further extend these classes one can add new classes and simply register them in the registry variable in the `crawler.py` and `scraper.py`, update the `subscription.json` and start the data seeding to update the database.
+This is explained in the `DATA_SEEDING.md` in detail.

 **Functionality:**
 - Handles paywall authentication for premium sources